khulnasoft/integrations-core/apache/README.md

 _Available for Agent versions >6.0_

-1. Collecting logs is disabled by default in the Datadog Agent.
-Enable it in `datadog.yaml`:
+1. Collecting logs is disabled by default in the Khulnasoft Agent.
+Enable it in `khulnasoft.yaml`:

    ```yaml
    logs_enabled: true